openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Tuning information**

-Tuning is the parameter information required for offline optimization.
+Tuning is the parameter information required for offline tuning.

 - **noise**: Evaluation value of Gaussian noise.
-- **sel_feature**: Control whether to output the importance ranking of offline optimization parameters.
-This is disabled by default.
+- **sel_feature**: Indicates whether to enable the function of generating the importance ranking of offline tuning parameters.
+By default, this function is disabled.

 **Example**